onap/vnfrqts-requirements/docs/Chapter4/Security.rst

 .. req::
     :id: R-49109
-    :target: VNF
+    :target: VNF or PNF
     :keyword: MUST
-    :updated: casablanca
+    :updated: el alto

-    The VNF **MUST** support HTTP/S using TLS v1.2 or higher with strong cryptographic ciphers.
+    The VNF or PNF **MUST** support HTTPS using TLS v1.2 or higher with strong cryptographic ciphers.

 .. req::